Find another recipe

 Nashville Hot Chicken Sandwiches

-Crisp fried chicken, cayenne oil, pickles, and slaw stacked into a sandwich that actually earns the mess.
+Crisp fried chicken, cayenne oil sauce, pickles, and slaw stacked into a Nashville hot chicken sandwich that keeps the crust loud and the heat pointed.

 Prep